yrenamm/codethedreameFreeWeatherAPI/Plan.md

 #### Content

-* **Data Models**: Display temperature and weather conditions as the primary models.
+* **Data Models**: Display current and historic temperature and weather conditions as the primary models.
-* **Navigation**: Implement a menu to navigate between current weather conditions and forecasts.
+* **Navigation**: Implement a menu to navigate between current weather conditions and historic data.

 #### Functionality